supreMe7492/battleship/README.md

-#battle ship project from `theodinproject` this is the final project for javascript section
+#battle ship project from `theodinproject` this is the final project for javascript